frikyng/repo_for_repoChat/Documentation.md

 You can detect large transients, and store they time of occurrence in `obj.event`.

-This uses the `obj.detect_events()`.
+This uses the `obj.find_events()`.
 Event detection can be using either a peak_amplitude approach [TODO : TO PUT BACK], or an approach that looks at correlated signal variations across the tree (either all of it, or a selected region such as the peri somatic area. see `idx_filter` input).

 The default uses the following steps: